-We introduce a new attack strategy, which optimizes the image prompt, leveraging the multi-modal guidance (natively supported by the Stable Diffusion~\cite{cvpr/SD}) to bypass unlearning mechanisms and regenerate the forgotten content.
+We introduce a new attack strategy that optimizes image prompts by leveraging multi-modal guidance, which is natively supported by Stable Diffusion~\citep{cvpr/SD}, to bypass unlearning mechanisms and regenerate erased content.

-Specifically, given an unlearned image generation model (IGM) $\mathcal{G}_u$ that has been updated to suppress content associated with target concept $ c $, a text prompt $ P_{text} $ containing $ c $ and an image $ P_{image} $, our goal is to find an adversarially optimized image input $P_{image}^{adv}$ combined with a textual prompt $P_{text}$, which can trigger the unlearned IGM $ \mathcal{G}_u $ to still generate content related to $ c $.
-The output from the model is expressed as:
+Given an unlearned image generation model (IGM) $\mathcal{G}_u$ that has been updated to suppress content associated with target concept $c$, a text prompt $P_{text}$ containing $c$, and an image $P_{img}$ relevant to the concept $c$, we aim to find an adversarial image input $P_{img}^{adv}$ such that, when paired with $P_{text}$, the unlearned IGM $\mathcal{G}_u$ generates image $I^*$ related to $c$:

-where $I^*$ maintains semantic similarity with image $I$, which is generated by the original model $\mathcal{G}$ with the text prompt $ P_{text} $.